How do I find out if I have a pension from an old job?

 - Just kept a pretty chaotic financial system, i.e. the draw of financial doom.

-All or some of these might have resulted in you forgetting where on earth you left that pension.
+All or some of these might have resulted in you forgetting where you left that pension on earth.
 Or even if you ever had one with past employers.

 The first thing to do is to try and remember where you worked and when.
 Can you dig out any of the paperwork from those past jobs?

 - Do you have the contact details of the employer

 - Do you know anyone that used to or still works there that you can ask

 You could design a table like this to place your previous jobs in order and collect all the data you might need.